How to Find an Online Therapist that Understands You

 - Counselors, clinicians, and therapists are masters-level specialists that operate under a variety of titles—including mental health counselor, licensed marriage and family therapist (LMFT), and licensed professional counselor (LPC)—depending on the treatment setting and specific training.
 Counselors and therapists may specialize in specific treatment modalities, such as family therapy or couples therapy.

 - Social workers have a master’s degree in social work.
 They’re trained to make diagnoses, provide individual and group counseling, and provide case management and advocacy services.
-Licensed clinical social workers (LCSWs) typically work in a hospital or community-related settings.
+Licensed clinical social workers (LCSWs) typically work in a hospital or community-related setting.
 However, some maintain private practices.

 What’s your price range?